Project-Books/book-project/STYLEGUIDE.md

 While it may seem better to use pseudorandom bounded values so that you can test more cases, it rarely improves coverage.
 It's better to use fixed input data with well-defined edge cases.

+### TODOs

+TODO comments are acceptable and encouraged if they are useful.
+However, we ask that if you create a TODO, please also create a new corresponding issue.

 ## Recommended reading

 - Clean code, Robert C. Martin